In Roanapur, something else is a girl's best friend.

 - Buffy the Vampire Slayer.
 Aside from the many Slayers including Buffy, there's witches Willow, Tara and Amy, the former demon Anya, Buffy's little sister Dawn who is trained by her in Season 7.
 Buffy's two strongest foes are the Physical God Glorificus/Glory, and the First Evil who is an Eldritch Abomination that usually appears in Buffy's form.
 The only recurring female who doesn't regularly kick ass is Joyce, but even she gets her chance in School Hard.
 By contrast with the males, only Spike, Angel and Riley are competent fighters, and the latter two are Put on a Bus.
 Otherwise Giles is The Mentor and Xander is just a normal person, they certainly get their moments of badassery but are definitely not as powerful as the women save for Dawn.

-- Gensokyo, the primary setting of the Touhou series, is filled to the brim with girls who will unleash Bullet Hell on you, with more than a few of them being very powerful monsters, if not actual goddesses.
+- Gensokyo, the primary setting of the Touhou series, is filled to the brim with girls who will unleash Bullet Hell on you.
+It seems there's exactly one humanoid male character to be found in Gensokyo, and he's a Non-Action Guy who appears only in side-stories, not the games themselves.

 - Neptunia has every single playable character as a female and would kick anyone's ass in their fight against piracy.
 By the way, Piracy's female too, and tries to indulge in being an Omnicidal Maniac.